mehackit/sonic-pi-workshop/_exercises/01-introduction/03-loop-a-melody.md

 title: Loop a melody
 ---

 Okay, so you wrote a nice melody.
 What if you want to repeat it, or parts of it, a few times.
 You could copy and paste the melody but that gets a bit tiring after a while.
-Luckily we can use **loops**!
+Luckily you can use **loops**!

-Write `2.times do` in the beginning of your melody and `end` int the end of the melody (the notes are in musical notation just for example, you can use MIDI notes if you wish):
+Write `2.times do` to the beginning of your melody and `end` to the end of your melody (the notes are in musical notation just for example, you can use MIDI notes if you wish):

 {% highlight ruby %}
 2.times do